Peptides Vietnam LogoPeptides Vietnam

 SmellEssentially odorlessStrong chemical smell, solvent odor

-SolubilityDissolves clear in BAC water within 1–2 minCloudy solution, particles remaining
+SolubilityDissolves clear in BAC water within 1 to 2 minCloudy solution, particles remaining

 PackagingSealed vial, labeled with batch numberLoose seal, no batch number, no expiry